-Out of all the stories I have written on my blog since June of last year, this is got to be the toughest.
+Out of all the stories I have written on my blog since June of last year, this one will be the toughest.
 This morning, I looked on my News Feed on Facebook, that my former boss from American Express Travel, Steve Ginardi, passed away on January 16.
 I was on my out to take my mother to the eye doctor and saw the terrible news.
-I sat on my couch motionless for a couple of moments and then tears were starting to flow from eyes.
-The memories of him of working with him were flooding my brain, I cried even more.
+I sat on my couch motionless for a couple of moments, and then tears were starting to flow from my eyes.
+The memories of him working with him were flooding my brain, and I cried even more.

 I started working at American Express Travel on November 14, 1994, for the Kraft account in Glenview, IL.
 I was a temp and was going to be there for about six months.
 When I arrived there, my position was a ticket packager.
-I first met Steve probably the second or third day of working at that place.
-He was kind, generous, and if needed anything I would let him know.
+I first met Steve, probably the second or third day of working at that place.
+He was kind, generous, and if I needed anything, I would let him know.
 I have worked with a lot of supervisors in my lifetime, but he was an exception.
-Most of them of the supervisors that I worked with were, moody, snobby, sexist, sloppy, and uneducated.
+Most of the supervisors that I worked with in the past were moody, snobby, sexist, sloppy, and uneducated.
 He was a breath of fresh air.

-In 1996, I was promoted to be a Quality Assurance, and it was the best job I ever had.
-Over the years, I have watched Steve of his quirks and his idiosyncrasies on a daily basis.
+I had a promotion to be a Quality Assurance in 1996.
+It was the best job I ever had.
+Over the years, I have watched Steve of his quirks and his idiosyncrasies daily.
 When it came to food day, he would devour anything in sight.
 It’s like watching a Scooby-Doo cartoon.
 He would complain about the portions of some types of food were too small.
-Pizza, pies, cakes, and sandwiches.
+It was pizza, pies, cakes, and sandwiches.
 He enjoyed the cakes that I brought in the office that my mother baked.
 He would have two big pieces and would be considered puny.

-One of my favorite times with him was, every Friday afternoon I would be inundated with an abundance of airline tickets, invoices, telephone calls, and people dropping by asking me questions.
+One of my favorite times with him was, every Friday afternoon I would be inundated, with an abundance of airline tickets, invoices, telephone calls, and people dropping by asking me questions.
 I loathed it so much, but I managed to get through with this every week.
 Steve would come in and asked me if I needed help.
-I always said yes, and he would sit down and he wanted me to make fun of everyone.
-My team leader, the other team leaders, co-workers, and the travel agents on the 2nd and 11th floor.
-I didn’t do that, but he was the manager, he got away with that.
+I always said yes, and he would sit down, and he wanted me to make fun of everyone.
+The people were my team leader, the other team leaders, co-workers, and the travel agents on the 2nd and 11th floor.
+I didn’t do that, but he was the manager, and he got away with that.
 I always appreciated it when he helped me out.
-He eased the stress that I go through when it was extremely busy at the office.
+He eased the stress that I went through when it was extremely busy at the office.

-In 2006 and 2007 were bad years for me.
+2006 and 2007 were terrible years for me.
 My father passed away in January, and Steve retired a few months later.
-I was very sad about both of the events in my life.
-I was displaced in February 2007 at Amex.
+I was sad about both of the events happening.
+Then in February 2007, I was displaced at Amex.
 I wasn’t that sad about it.
 It was time for me to leave.
 The commute was wearing me out, and I saw the writing on the wall that the travel support would be no more.
 I still miss my Amex family to this day.

 Around 2008 or 2009, I created the AMEX BTC Rolling Meadows Facebook group.
 When I joined Facebook, I started making friends with my former co-workers.
-When I started adding people in my group, I remembered Steve sending me a message saying “Whoa!”
-So he added people to the group.
-He said it was a wonderful idea and was pleased.
+When I started adding people in my group, I remembered Steve sending me a message saying, “Whoa!”
+So he entered people into the group.
+He said it was a terrific idea and was pleased.

 I lost a part of my life today as I heard the news of Steve’s passing.
 I couldn’t stop crying for hours, and I still feel sad right now.
-My condolences to his wife, daughter, and his family members.
+His wife, daughter, and his family members have my deepest condolences.
 He was a good man.
 Thank you, Steve, for the memories.
 We all love you and are going to miss you terribly.
 Thank you.
-Pete Kastanes-Admin for Vanished Chicagoland Facebook Page.
+Pete Kastanes.
+Admin for Vanished Chicagoland Facebook Page.